 Sidewalk produce stand, Beirut, Lebanon

-What I found in Beirut was a city scarred, rebuilding, recovering and full of hope.
+What I found in Beirut was a city scarred, rebuilding, recovering, and full of hope.
 I took a taxi from the airport towards downtown.
-Upon arriving at my hostel, I found it doubled as an amazing little restaurant, cafe and local nightly live music venue.
-I spent my first night meeting locals and wandering around central Beirut with them.
+Upon arriving at my hostel, I found it doubled as an amazing little restaurant, cafe, and local nightly live music venue.
+I spent my first-night meeting locals and wandering around central Beirut with them.
 There was a mixed vibe in Beirut.
-I suppose you can only have so much hope for the future, when a new war rages next door.
-Central Beirut reflected this sentiment in its buildings. the center had been rebuild, but walk several blocks in any direction and bombed out, bullet scared shells of buildings could be easily found everywhere.
+I suppose you can only have so much hope for the future when a new war rages next door.
+Central Beirut reflected this sentiment in its buildings. the center had been rebuilt, but walk several blocks in any direction and bombed out, bullet scarred shells of buildings could be easily found everywhere.

 Mohammad Al-Amin Mosque next to a Christian Church, Beirut, Lebanon

 Overall I found Beirut to be a really amazing city.
-It beautifully sits on the ocean, and is remarkably compact.
+It beautifully sits on the ocean and is remarkably compact.
 Despite some hills, exploring the city on foot is simple as long as you keep an eye out for where you go.
-The southern suburbs can get rough quick.
-Generally I felt safe walking alone but more so when I was accompanied with locals.
-I suggest staying somewhere that gives you the opportunity to meet local people.
-Lebanese are very open and generally well educated and easy going.
-Their knowledge and taste for the city will make a meaningful difference in how you visit Beirut.
+The southern suburbs can get rough quickly.
+Generally, I felt safe walking alone but more so when I was accompanied by locals.
+I suggest staying somewhere that allows you to meet local people.
+Lebanese are very open and generally well-educated and easygoing.
+Their knowledge and taste of the city will make a meaningful difference in how you visit Beirut.